Ted-V/portfolio/README.md

 Thanks for reviewing my portfolio.
 Below are my technical writing samples.

-# Guide: Install Ubuntu on a Virtual Machine
+# How-to Guide: Install Ubuntu on a Virtual Machine

-This [quick installation guide](https://github.com/Ted-V/portfolio/blob/main/resources/Ubuntu%20VM%20Guide/ubuntu_vm_installation_guide.md) explains how to use Oracle’s VirtualBox software to install Ubuntu Linux on a virtual machine.
+This [how-to guide](https://github.com/Ted-V/portfolio/blob/main/resources/Ubuntu%20VM%20Guide/ubuntu_vm_installation_guide.md) explains how to use Oracle’s VirtualBox software to install Ubuntu Linux on a virtual machine.
+The guide is task oriented and assumes basic computer literacy.

 <a href="https://github.com/Ted-V/portfolio/blob/main/resources/Ubuntu%20VM%20Guide/ubuntu_vm_installation_guide.md"><img src="resources/thumbnails/ubuntu_virtualbox_graphic.png" style="box-shadow: 1px 1px 1px 1px grey;"/></a>

 **Background:** Early on in my programming education I was advised to work on my coding projects inside of a virtual machine.
-I thought it was neat to have a separate workspace where I could toy around with Linux and not worry much about breaking my computer.
-I also remember being confused about how to set up the virtual machine.
+I thought it was neat to have a separate workspace where I could toy around with Linux and not worry about breaking my computer.
+Looking back, I remember being confused about how to set up the virtual machine.
 This guide is intended to help someone quickly set up a virtual machine without getting bogged down in configuration.
 Writing this guide gave me experience working with Markdown and Snag It.

 # Game Manual: How to Play Chess

-This [game manual](resources/chess_manual.pdf) explains how to play chess.
+This [game manual](resources/chess_manual.pdf) explains the rules of chess.

 <a href="resources/chess_manual.pdf"><img src="resources/thumbnails/chess_manual_graphic.png" style="box-shadow: 1px 1px 1px 1px grey;"/></a>